darshanmukunda98/Java-Interview-Prep/out/production/Java-Interview-Prep/ArrayList/README.md

 * Exercise 17 - Write a Java program to empty an array list.
 * Exercise 18 - Write a Java program to test an array list is empty or not.
 * Exercise 19 - Write a Java program to trim the capacity of an array list the current list size.
+* Exercise 20 - Write a Java program to increase the size of an array list
+* Exercise 21 - Write a Java program to replace the second element of a ArrayList with the specified element.
+*